keithstric/nestjs-boilerplate/README.md

 ## Naming Conventions

 * `core` - Interfaces, Modules, Services that are required for the base application to function.
-This is where you would put things like database connectors, 3rd party service apis, etc.
+This is where you would put things like database connectors, 3rd party service apis, loggers, etc.
 * `routes` - This is where all the routes for your application will be defined
 * `shared` - This is where any shared services, interfaces, models, etc. should be stored